 One of the easiest ways I have found to generate ideas especially when I am stuck is through idea linking and wordplay.
 It is basically creating a visual diagram, (idea map) of connected ideas through a hierarchy of those connections (mind mapping).
 I use this method to brainstorm and get organized.
 I do this in one of two ways, the first is by hand using paper and a pen or a tablet.

 Starting with a single idea, word, or phrase, I add linked words as they come to mind while trying to make it fun and spontaneous.
 For example, if the first word is dog, I branch out to any word or phrase that comes to mind.
 Dog > toy, bed, play, etc. I then do the same with each secondary word and repeat the process.
 TOY > squeaky, bone, rope, and so on.
 Below I share the process using The Creative Push as an example, going through the exercise of brainstorming ideas for this blog channel.

 Another way you can do this, especially if your handwriting is terrible like mine, is by using a mind mapping application like Gitmind or Mindomo.
 It is the same concept as paper and pen except you are typing the ideas out and linking them around each word, theme, or goal using an app.
 This also allows you to share, save and print out your thoughts.
+Using wordplay it will get your creative juices flowing and help you find new creative ideas.
 Below I have outlined the many ways you can customize your own mind maps using Mindomo.

 Relax, Get Outside Or Go Somewhere